omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 The officer couldn’t help but ask, seeing the still body of the girl.
 He had a daughter about her age and all she did was chat with her friends and stay up late.

-“Don’t let her appearance fool you, we have four confirmed murders and three unconfirmed”
+“Don’t let her appearance fool you, we already have three confirmed murders”

 “Wow, how did a girl like her turn into this?
 She must have been possessed or something”, rubbing his arms, he glanced around.